pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

         answers=sampled_responses,
         reference_format_regex=r"(<think>)[\s\S]*?(</think>)[\s\S]*?(<answer>)[\s\D]*(\d+)[\s\D]*(</answer>)",
     )
-    length_rewards = length_reward(completions_mask)
     correct_answer_rewards = torch.tensor(correct_answer_rewards).view(
         -1, self.num_responses_per_example
     )
     format_rewards = torch.tensor(format_rewards).view(
         -1, self.num_responses_per_example
     )
-    length_rewards = torch.tensor(length_rewards).view(
-        -1, self.num_responses_per_example
-    )

     return (
         correct_answer_rewards.to(self.device),
         format_rewards.to(self.device),
-        length_rewards.to(self.device),
     )
 ```

 ### Computing the Advantage Scores
 Now that we have the rewards for each response, we need to compute the advantage scores for each response.
 GRPO defines the advantage score to be the standardized reward for each response.
-The mean and stadard deviation of the rewards are computed across all responses in the group.
+The mean and standard deviation of the rewards are computed across all responses for a given group/query.

 ```
 Step 9: Compute 𝐴_𝑖𝑡 for the 𝑡-th token of 𝑜_𝑖 through group relative advantage estimation
 ```

 **Step 9** of the algorithm asks us to compute the advantage scores for each response.
 The equation for the advantage score is given by:

 $$
 \hat{A}_{i,t} = \frac{r_{i,t} - \mathbb{u_i}}{\sqrt{\mathrm{Var}[r_i] + \epsilon}}
 $$

-Where:
+Where $\mathbb{u_i}$ is the mean of the rewards for a given group.

 _Note: We compute the advantage scores over the sum of all rewards_.